amendlik/salt-gen-resource/README.md

                         server node.
 This would typically be the same user that the Rundeck service is running as.
 Default:
                         'rundeck'.
-  --grains=GRAINS       Override the default list of grains mapped to Rundeck
-                        node attributes.
-The default list is: os, os_family, osrelease, osmajorrelease, saltversion, virtual,
-                        manufacturer.
-  --add-grains=ADD_GRAINS
-                        Add grains to the default list of grains mapped to Rundeck node attributes.
-Multiple grains may be specified when separated by a space or comma.
-Grains that are nested in a dictionary can be matched by adding a colon for each level that is traversed.
-The following grains may not be added because they conflict with Rundeck expected attributes: hostname,
-                        osName, osVersion, osFamily, osArch.
-  --ignore-grains=IGNORE_GRAINS
-                        Remove grains from the default list of grains mapped to Rundeck node attributes.
+  -a ATTRIBUTES, --attributes=ATTRIBUTES
+                        Create Rundeck node attributes from the values of grains.
 Multiple grains may be specified when separated by a space or comma.
   -t TAGS, --tags=TAGS  Create Rundeck node tags from the values of grains.
                         Multiple grains may be specified when separated by a space or comma.